FailAcademy/learning/wdp-vancouver/_lessons/week-07/01-post-types-taxonomies-fields.md

 ---

-## CPT/CT: Exercise 3
+## Custom Post Types: Exercise 3

-Let's install the [**Custom Field Suite**](https://en-ca.wordpress.org/plugins/custom-field-suite/) together, take a tour, and try creating a field group store the price of a product.
+Let's install the [**Advanced Custom Fields**](https://en-ca.wordpress.org/plugins/advanced-custom-fields/) together, take a tour, and try to create a field group to store the price of a product.

 Once we've created the price custom field, how do we get it to display in a template specific to single product posts?
 Check the [**WordPress Template Hierarchy**](https://wphierarchy.com/) to find out what template you'll need to create first.

-Next, check the [**Custom Field Suite docs**](http://customfieldsuite.com/) to figure out how display your price metadata in the template.
+Next, check the [**Advanced Custom Fields documentation**](https://www.advancedcustomfields.com/resources/) to figure out how display your price metadata in the template.

 ---

-## CPT/CT: Exercise 4

-Gutenberg allows us to create [**Block Templates**](https://wordpress.org/gutenberg/handbook/templates/) to automatically add predetermined sets of blocks to custom post types (and "lock" the templates so no other blocks can be added, if this is required).

-Read the Gutenberg docs to create a block template for products.
-This template should have one `core/paragraph` block to add the product description.
-Be sure to add helpful placeholder text for the client in this block.

-Also be sure to set `'template_lock' => 'all'` in your product custom post type args so that no additional blocks can be added to the template.

----

-## CPT/CT: Exercise 5

-We will use our first custom block for the hero image header on the About page.

-Download and install the [**Inhabitent Blocks plugin**](https://github.com/redacademy/inhabitent-blocks).
-Once activated, you can add the Hero Image Block to your About page content.
-Will you need to make any adjustments to your About page custom template now?

----

 ## Lab Activity

-Today's lab time will be spent working on Project 4.
-Today would be a good day to try adding all of your custom post types, taxonomies, and fields to your project, as well as their corresponding template files.
+Today's lab time will be spent continuing to work on Inhabitent.
+Today would be a good day to try adding custom post types, taxonomies, and fields to your project, as well as their corresponding template files, if not done already.

+Next you can start to work on the Shop Page which will list the Custom Post Type for Products.

 ---